 Welcome, Staff and Volunteers.
 This is the Policy Book PLUS!

-AARP’s membership represents nearly 38 million Americans age 50 and over.
+AARP’s membership represents nearly 38 million Americans age 50 and older.
 Our members span four generations and reflect a wide range of attitudes, cultures and lifestyles.
 A growing number of them work full- or part-time because they want to or must.
 They are business owners, entrepreneurs, teachers, caregivers and community leaders.
 Some are at the peak of their earning years with comfortable standards of living and others are living alone and struggling with minimal resources.
 AARP members have many of the same concerns as younger members of our society—particularly around financial security, health care, and the neighborhoods in which they live.
-Developing public policy recommendations that serve the interests of a group as diverse as 50-plus Americans is a formidable task.
+Developing public policy recommendations that serve the interests of a group as diverse as people 50 and older is a formidable task.

-The 2019-2020 Policy Book integrates input from AARP members and all older Americans to develop these policies through a process overseen by the AARP Board of Directors.
-Read more about the policy development process.
+The 2021-2022 Policy Book integrates input from AARP members and other older Americans to develop these policies through a process overseen by the AARP Board of Directors.